 So how does Philips Healthcare thrive in this highly competitive and dynamic market?
 The answer lies in its customer- and market-driven approach.
-Let’s take a look at just a couple of company’s statements:
+Let’s take a look at a couple of the company’s statements:

 Making statements is one thing, taking correct action is another.
 In other words, the company must consistently perform the three essential activities of customer- and market-driven organizations discussed in earlier sections, that is, generating intelligence, analyzing and sharing intelligence, and taking appropriate action.
 Figure 5 provides examples of how Philips Healthcare actively engages in these activities.